top of page

 DU JAMAIS VUE

-You see, what I really wanted to do and be when grown is to go to space, be in space.
-I wanted to be an astronaut.
+DU JAMAIS VUE - You see, what I wanted to go space and be an astronaut.
 I had begun a scholar path focused on engineering but that became more and more difficult after each year.
-Keeping track of items in mathematical functions became ma “bête noire” to the point I lost all my confidence in ever being able to entertain a career involving extend studies in Universities.
+Keeping track of items in mathematical functions became ma “bête noire” to the point I lost all my confidence in ever being able to entertain a career involving extend studies.
 The lamp is composed of the “death star light pendant” placed on the base of what used to be a coat hanger.
 Reaching space was taken away from me by Society.
 Now who will be man enough to accept responsibility of wrongdoing and abuse towards me?
 The worse to cope with is my parents’ willingness to accept this treatment, stood aside and offered no support.
 And here is the bottom line, my parents were not educated, and their worldview was just different.
 Also, they were not driven to pursue knowledge or engage in personal development.
 Ignorance has only one outcome, mediocrity.
 Education is key.
 I don’t recommend “New-Age” parents.

 202505_PFD3819-6-art-functional-art-patchwork.jpg